MabeDiaby/hello-react/README.md

 ## Instructions

-Create a react app in this directory (`lib/hello`) using `create-react-app`.
+1. Create a react app called `hello-react` using `npx create-react-app hello-react`
+1. Change into the newly created project directory with `cd hello-react`.
-Then follow the requirements below.
+1. Follow the requirements below.

 ## Requirements